PrivateAIM/documentation/src/guide/deployment/hub-storage.md

 ## Recommended model

 Use a CSI-backed volume service that provides durable block storage and supports detaching a volume from a failed VM and reattaching it to the replacement node.
-Examples include OpenStack Cinder, managed cloud block storage, and a storage system operated directly by the Kubernetes platform.

 For FLAME clusters running as virtual machines on OpenStack, the recommended choice is the [OpenStack Cinder CSI driver](https://github.com/kubernetes/cloud-provider-openstack).
 When the